amlaksil/alx-pre_course/0x01-git/README.md

 Repo-session
-this is the first git project
+This is the first git project